django-fluent/django-fluent-contents/docs/api/extensions.rst

 .. versionadded:: 0.9.0

 The model fields ensure a consistent look and feel between plugins.
+It's recommended to use these fields instead of the standard Django counterparts, so all plugins have a consistent look and feel.
 See :ref:`optional-integration` for more details.

 .. autoclass:: fluent_contents.extensions.PluginFileField
    :members: